giswqs/geemap-apps/README.md

-# leafmap-streamlit-apps
+# geemap-apps

-Interactive web apps created using leafmap and streamlit
+A multi-page interactive web app created using streamlit and geemap.

 ## Credits